||STOP PRESS|| – 21st May 2014 – Field has now made what he regards as an apology for his close involvement with Murdoch…

 - 7 of the 96 Liverpool fans who died at Hillsborough lived in Birkenhead

-- A genuine inquest was fought for long and hard, in the teeth of disgusting establishment power abuse
+- A genuine inquest (but did we ever get it?) was fought for long and hard, in the teeth of disgusting establishment power abuse

 - That inquest is currently underway